Flexible Catalysis: Informal statements of main results

-(ii) but no single catalyst used in $P$ can do the job alone. \end{thm} This result means that in LOCC we can do more with the same catalyst and initial states if we are willing to be flexible than if we restrict ourselves to traditional catalysis.
+This result means that in LOCC we can do more with the same catalyst and initial states if we are willing to be flexible than if we restrict ourselves to traditional catalysis.
 However, it does not say that flexible catalysis opens up new transformations that are not possible via traditional catalysis at all.

 \begin{thm} (Informal version of Theorem \ref{CatExtLUfin_beats_CatExtLU}.)
 There exist bipartite quantum states $\ket{\psi},\ket{\phi}$ such that extracting $\ket{\phi}$ from $\ket{\psi}$